How to reuse, repurpose, or recycle your old phone cases

 Trade-in your old case

-There's no shortage of excellent trade-in and recycling programs offered by plenty of the best phone and tablet case manufacturers.
+Plenty of the best phone and tablet case manufacturers offer excellent trade-in and recycling programs.
 Brands like Spigen, Incipio, and CASETiFY make it super easy to recycle your old covers.

-In most situations, you simply print a label, pack your old phone case, and ship it off to the recycling program of your choice.
-Some companies such as Pela sweeten the pot by offering discounts on their products when you send in old cases.
+In most situations, you print a label, pack your old phone case, and ship it off to the recycling program of your choice.
+Some companies, such as Pela, sweeten the pot by offering discounts on their products when you send in old cases.
 Saving the earth and your wallet at the same time sure sounds like a win-win situation.

 We've gathered the most reliable sources for you to recycle your unusable old covers.
-Many of these companies partner up with other entities as part of their sustainability mission.
+Many of these companies partner with other entities to fulfill their sustainability mission.
 You'll notice that an organization called Close the Loop is quite popular with big-name brands such as Spigen and Incipio.
-Some manufacturers like CASETiFY and Pela have their own in-house departments that handle recycling.
+Some manufacturers like CASETiFY and Pela have in-house departments handling recycling.

-It doesn't matter who you choose, as long as you're being an upstanding citizen of this planet that we call home.
+It doesn't matter who you choose, as long as you're an upstanding citizen of this planet we call home.

 Repurpose with arts and crafts

 If you're an artsy person, consider upcycling your old phone cover.
-You can give it new life as something else by repurposing it.
-Craft projects require oddly shaped bits and bobbles, and your old case just might be of some use in a project.
+By repurposing it, you can give it new life as something else.
+Craft projects require oddly shaped bits and bobbles, and your old case might be helpful in one.

-For example, you can use an old case to make a miniature house or items that go inside one.
-The shape and size make it the ideal material for constructing a wall or a roof, or you can glue some toothpicks together to make tiny beds, tables, or wardrobes out of it.
-If you've got a clear case lying around, it can be used as kid-friendly "glass" for tiny houses, garages, cars, coffee tables, buildings, and more.
+For example, you can use an old case to make a miniature house or items inside one.
+The shape and size make it the ideal material for constructing a wall or a roof, or you can glue some toothpicks together to create tiny beds, tables, or wardrobes.
+If you've got a clear case, it can be used as kid-friendly "glass" for small houses, garages, cars, coffee tables, buildings, and more.

 Pro tip: Check out craft ideas on Pinterest if you're low on ideas.